Using .NET code from JavaScript using WebAssembly

 • System.Runtime.InteropServices.JavaScript.dll: 14kB

-The baseline, (dotnet.js, dotnet.wasm, and System.Private.CoreLib.dll) is quite big.
-Other DLLs, are small and are pay-for-use thanks to the linker.
+The baseline (dotnet.js, dotnet.wasm, and System.Private.CoreLib.dll) is quite large.
+Other DLLs are small and included on a pay-for-use basis thanks to the linker.

 Do you have a question or a suggestion about this post?
 Contact me!